Jiří Vaněk (tennis)

 Jiří Vaněk (born 24 April 1978) is a former professional tennis player from the Czech Republic.
-He was a coach of former world #1 player Karolína Plíšková and is the current coach of two-time Wimbledon champion Petra Kvitová, with whom he has a romantic relationship since August 2021.
-On 22 July 2023, they got married.
+He was a coach of former world #1 player Karolína Plíšková and two-time Wimbledon champion Petra Kvitová, with whom he has a romantic relationship since August 2021.

 Tennis career

 Juniors

 He was an impressive junior, reaching as high as No. 14 in the junior singles world rankings (and No. 21 in doubles) in 1995, making the semifinals of the French Open and the quarterfinals of the Australian Open boys' singles in 1996.

 Pro tour

 Vanek turned professional in 1996, winning 11 Challenger events and reaching a career-high singles ranking of World No. 74 in October 2000.

 He competed in the 2000 Summer Olympics in Sydney, reaching the second round.